Velvalee Dickinson

-Velvalee Dickinson (also the Doll Lady, Doll Woman, Catherine Dickinson, and Catherine Stefanis; October 12, 1893 – 1980) was an American professional doll-collector-turned-spy for Imperial Japan during World War II.
+Velvalee Dickinson (also the Doll Lady, Doll Woman, Catherine Dickinson, and Catherine Stefanis; October 12, 1893 – 1980) was an American seller of collectable dolls who became a spy for Imperial Japan during World War II.
 She was caught by the Federal Bureau of Investigation, but concerns over reasonable doubt led to conviction on lesser charges.

-After of federal imprisonment in West Virginia, she was conditionally released, and took work at St. Vincent's Hospital with the assistance of Eunice Kennedy.
+After serving less than seven years of a ten-year sentence in a West Virginia federal prison, she was conditionally released and, with the assistance of Eunice Kennedy, took work at St. Vincent's Hospital.

 Personal life

 Velvalee Malvena Blücher was born on October 12, 1893 in Sacramento, California to Otto Blücher and Elizabeth Bottons (respectively born in West Virginia and Kentucky).
-She graduated from the Berkeley, California girls' school, Snell Seminary, in 1913.
+In 1913 she graduated from Snell Seminary, a girls' school in Berkeley, California.

 Dickinson earned her Bachelor of Arts from Stanford University in 1917 or 1918, but did not receive her diploma until January 1937 because of unreturned school library books.
-Twice divorced, her third husband was San Francisco broker Lee Taylor Dickinson.
+Twice divorced, her third husband was broker Lee Taylor Dickinson.
 By August 1944, she weighed 90 lb, with a height under 5 ft.

 Career and society

-Dickinson had previously worked for the California Fruit Growers Association and as a bank clerk; both of her employers "gave excellent reports of her."
+Dickinson worked for the California Fruit Growers Association and as a bank clerk; both employers "gave excellent reports of her."

-She worked at her husband's brokerage firm from 1928–1935.
-That business attracted many Japanese clients, which led Dickinson to join the San Francisco Japan–American Society (SFJAS); when "shady dealings" killed the Dickinson firm, and they were ejected from the SFJAS, an attaché of the Japanese consulate stepped in to pay their dues and have them reinstated.
-Dickinson frequently visited that consulate; she socialized with Imperial Japanese Navy sailors and government officials, there and at her home.
+She worked at her husband's San Francisco brokerage firm from 1928 to 1935.
+That business attracted many Japanese clients, which led Dickinson to join the San Francisco Japan–American Society; when "shady dealings" killed the Dickinson firm, and they were ejected from the Society, an attaché of the Japanese consulate stepped in to pay their dues and have them reinstated.
+Dickinson frequently visited that consulate; she socialized with Imperial Japanese Navy sailors and government officials there and at her home.